liam-wiltshire/talks/hackthesystem/content.md

 > _“The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards — and even then I have my doubts.”_

 .right[Gene Spafford]

+???

+- “The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards — and even then I have my doubts.”
+- So, good luck!.... and ....

 ---